amaurandi/RepData_PeerAssessment1/PA1_template.md

   <TR> <TD align="right"> 6 </TD> <TD> Max.   :806   </TD> <TD> 2012-10-06:  288   </TD> <TD> Max.   :2355   </TD> </TR>
   <TR> <TD align="right"> 7 </TD> <TD> NA's   :2304   </TD> <TD> (Other)   :15840   </TD> <TD>  </TD> </TR>
    </TABLE>

+The variables included in this dataset are:
+* steps: Number of steps taking in a 5<ad>minute interval (missing values are coded as  NA )
+* date: The date on which the measurement was taken in YYYY<ad>MM<ad>DD format
+* interval: Identifier for the 5<ad>minute interval in which measurement was taken

+The dataset is stored in a comma<ad>separated<ad>value (CSV) file and there are a total of 17,568 observations in this dataset.

 He have arround 288 observations per day.